 - Provision of hand-sanitiser in key locations around the campus and in every classroom.

-- From Week 3 two cleaners onsite from 8:00am – 3:00pm daily to ensure targeted cleaning of high-contact areas, such as handrails, door handles and surfaces with hospital-grade disinfectant.
-Cleaners will be tasked with ensuring that all surfaces have been cleaned prior to recess and prior to lunchtime every day.
+- Two cleaners onsite from 8:00am – 3:00pm daily to ensure targeted cleaning of high-contact areas, such as handrails, door handles and surfaces with hospital-grade disinfectant.
+Cleaners are tasked with ensuring that all surfaces have been cleaned prior to recess and prior to lunchtime every day.

 - Placement of signs in bathrooms regarding the importance of thorough hand washing.
 Placement of signs in pick-up zones to remind parents to socially distance.